Man Utd news: Gary Neville says 'you can't win anything with kids' & claims Red Devils need six new signings | Goal.com

 “The Class of '92 didn't win that Premier League title.
 We had Steve Bruce, Gary Pallister, Roy Keane, Eric Cantona, Brian McClair and Peter Schmeichel.
 We had world-class performers and two of the best centre-backs ever.

-“Keane was the most inspirational captain and leader, Cantona was world-class, Schmeichel was the best in the world and Dennis Irwin was brilliant.
+“Keane was the most inspirational captain and leader, Cantona was world class, Schmeichel was the best in the world and Denis Irwin was brilliant.
 They pulled us through it.
 If the Class of '92 had gone into this team, we would have had no chance.”

 Neville has stated on several occasions that he believes United are a number of transfer windows and several years away from being contenders for major honours once again.